mariamar95/web-testing-miniproject/README.md

 ### Steps to create a test automation framework:
 >Step 1: Create a project and repo in GitHub to work collaborative.
 >Step 2: Clone the git repo and open the project in Intellij.
->Step 3: Added all dependencies to the pom.xml
+>Step 3: Added all dependencies and plugins to the pom.xml
 >- org.junit.jupiter
 >- org.hamcrest
 >- org.seleniumhq.selenium